ninoch/perception_bias/README.md

 matplotlib
 seaborn
 ```
+You can install packages using `pip` or `conda`.

+### Run
+After installing required packages in python, you need to run all cells of `Friendship Paradox Biases Perceptions in Directed Networks.ipynb` file.
+The results would be shown in output of each cell.
+You can find generated figures in `/Plots`, and pickles of processed data in `/store_results`.
+It took 1-2 days to run the program on macbook Pro.

 # Cite
 Please cite our paper if you use this code or data in your own work: